On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Introduction and main results

 And let us consider the nonlinear stochastic heat equation

-where $x\in\R$, $t>0$, $\sigma:\R\to\R$ is a nonrandom and Lipschitz continuous function, $\kappa > 0$ is a fixed viscosity parameter, and the initial function $u_0:\R\to\R$ is bounded, nonrandom, and measurable.
-The mixed partial derivative $\partial^2 W(t\,,x)/(\partial t\,\partial x)$ is the so-called ``space-time white noise,'' and is defined as a generalized Gaussian random field; see Chapter 2 of Gelfand and Vilenkin \cite[\S2.7]{GV}, for example.
+where $x\in\R$, $t>0$, $\sigma\dvtx\R\to\R$ is a nonrandom and Lipschitz continuous function, $\varkappa> 0$ is a fixed viscosity parameter and the initial function $u_0\dvtx\R\to\R$ is bounded, nonrandom and measurable.
+The mixed partial derivative $\partial^2 W(t,x)/(\partial t \,\partial x)$ is the so-called ``space--time white noise,'' and is defined as a generalized Gaussian random field; see Chapter 2 of Gelfand and Vilen\-kin~\cite{GV}, Section 2.7, for example.

-It is well known that the stochastic heat equation \eqref{eq:main} has a [weak] solution $\{u_t(x)\}_{t>0,x\in\R}$ that is jointly continuous; it is also unique up to evanescence; see, for example, Chapter 3 of Walsh \cite[(3.5), p\ 312]{Walsh}.
-And the solution can be written in mild form as the [a.s.] solution to the following stochastic integral equation:
+It is well known that the stochastic heat equation (\ref{eqmain}) has a (weak) solution $\{u_t(x)\}_{t>0,x\in\R}$ that is jointly continuous; it is also unique up to evanescence; see, for example, Chapter 3 of Walsh \cite{Walsh}, (3.5), page 312.
+And the solution can be written in mild form as the (a.s.) solution to the following stochastic integral equation:

 where